-When creating my textile art, I enjoy mixing my vintage photos with fabric bits and other, new, old, or created baubles, to build a texture to the piece.
+When creating my textile art, I enjoy mixing vintage photos with fabric bits, beads and baubles, to build a texture to the piece.

 Whether it is an original art piece, or a re-envisioned existing item, there is no pattern to follow.
-It is an eclectic, raveled road to placing things in an imperfect way, to add depth and character to an imagined history.
+It is an eclectic, raveled road, placing things in an imperfect way, to add depth and character to an imagined history.

 The common denominator in my work is animals.
-They have always been my true kindred spirits.
-The primitive pencil drawings on my grade school papers were always horses.
+They have always been my true kindred spirits and muses.

-Interesting jewelry that tells the world your style, is something I have always loved , I guess thats why I enjoy creating unique pieces.
+Interesting jewelry that tells the world your style, is something I have always loved , I guess that is why I enjoy creating unique pieces.

 I have a passion for western history and the Victorian era, so the past is always kept in the present here.
 Vintage photo jewelry is a staple at Wild Horse Moon.